 The sudden change in workplace dynamics has accelerated the remote work trend; and is likely to impact long-term real estate strategy as a whole.
 While it is almost certain that most businesses will adopt more flexible remote work policies and new density guidelines, there is no doubt that traditional office environments will continue to exist.
 But, office environments and workplace strategies will certainly experience a shift.

-Vestian’s real estate strategy and site selection experts, Joe Sprouls, Vice Chairman; and Jeremy Done, Managing Director; sit down to discuss how the current market is presenting a prime opportunity for corporate relocation.
+Joe Sprouls, Vestian’s real estate strategy and site selection expert, sit down to discuss how the current market is presenting a prime opportunity for corporate relocation.

 Why should an organization consider corporate relocation?
 What are the benefits of relocating to a secondary market?